thoward-rh/openshift-cluster-config/README.md

 oc get routes openshift-gitops-server -n openshift-gitops -o jsonpath='{.spec.host}{"\n"}'
 ```

-To get the admin password
+To get the admin password, ( but you can also login using your openshift account )

 ```shell
 oc  get secret openshift-gitops-cluster -n openshift-gitops -ojsonpath='{.data.admin\.password}' | base64 -d ; echo